-“I’ve had a career-long love of the process of shooting and developing images using large format cameras and B&W film.
+“I’ve had a career-long love of the process of shooting and developing images using large format cameras and b&w film.
 I continue to develop and print in the darkroom.
 Silver Gelatin prints remain my great passion as far as printing medium goes.”

 Joel was born in Ohio, but has lived in southern California since the early age of 3.
 Photography came into his life while attending Cypress College in the early 70’s.

-After college, Joel went to work for the United States Postal Service and helped start the Art Dept for the Santa Ana P&DC.
+After college, Joel went to work for the United States Postal Service and helped start the Art Department for the Santa Ana P&DC.
 He has won many awards for his work as well as inclusion in the Permanent Collection of the Library of Congress.

 Joel continues to photograph people and places that compel him to create a photograph.